 “However, if you take out the sci-fi conceit, it’s about an ordinary guy in extraordinary circumstances who finds himself sitting on a train across from a mysterious dame.
 That’s Hitchcock to me.”

 If ever a film seemed to lend itself to computer game adaptation, then Source Code would seem to be it.
 No immediate plans, says Jones, while admitting he’s interested in that world and especially in the relationship between film and video games.

-He doesn’t, however, equivocate, about the impact of his BAFTA award.
-“You have no idea how much it meant to me, a defining moment in my career.
+"You have no idea how much winning a BAFTA meant to me, a defining moment in my career."

 If you want to direct, write or act: find a team of people who want to do the other jobs and are as passionate.
 If you’re a director, find a writer, someone who wants to be a cinematographer, find someone who wants to be a producer – and they do exist out there.
 Once you get that core team, the momentum you get from a group of people who have the same vision is exponentially more likely to happen than trying to do it all on your own.

 Duncan Jones won his BAFTA a week before shooting began on Source Code – watch his backstage winner’s interview by clicking this link.